YasserKhaloufi/PROGETTO_BRISCOLA/Server(Java)/README.md

 ## Settings Class

-The `Settings` class stores constant values used all around the project.
+Stores constant values used all around the project.

 ### Key Features